-Marta Górnicka – director, author, creator of THE CHORUS OF WOMEN modern chorus theatre company.
+Marta Górnicka – a theatre director, author, re-discoverer of the choral principle, creator of THE CHORUS OF WOMEN modern chorus theatre company.
 Graduate of the Faculty of Drama Directing at the Theatre Academy in Warsaw.
-She studied at the Frederic Chopin School of Music in Warsaw, at the Warsaw University and the State Drama School in Krakow.
+She studied at the Frederic Chopin School of Music in Warsaw, and at the Warsaw University.

 THE CHORUS which she brings into existence as the sole protagonist of her performances is always both a critical tool to examine modern mechanisms of control, exclusion and violence, and a vehicle of community.
 In her works, Górnicka often probes the relationship between the individual and society, she experiments with new forms of collective voices.
 She develops practices in the domain of the political character of the breath/ voice/ language.

 In 2019 she founded POLITICAL VOICE INSTITUTE (PVI), social laboratory of a modern chorus theatre in Maxim Gorki Theatre in Berlin where she develops the CHORUS in its formal and political dimension.
 The institute is a workshop centre for the use of the collective voice/body and language.
 PVI’s performing team consists of seventeen performers from Israel, Germany, Poland, Lebanon, France, Brazil or South Korea.